Annex A: Battle of the Teutoburg Forest between Paderborn Plateau and Haar

 A.1 The information availabe for the localization of the Teutoburg Forest Battle

-Starting point for the localization of the Teutoburg Forest Battle is the infrastructure of the province Germania Magna as described in ‘2.
-Roads’.
+Starting point for the localization of the Battle of the Teutoburg Forest is the infrastructure of the province Germania Magna as described in '2.
+Roads'.
 Especially the location of the legionary fortress Aliso in the present Unna is an important indication of the site of the battle.

-Fig. A.1-1: Area to be considered for the location of the Teutoburg Forest Battle (blue) east of Aliso/Unna (yellow)
+Fig. A.1-1: Area to be considered for the location of the Battle of the Teutoburg Forest (blue) east of Aliso/Unna (yellow)

-Furthermore, ancient sources on the Teutoburg Forest Battle have to be considered, so by Tacitus and Cassius Dio (Wikipedia: Sources).
+Furthermore, ancient sources on the Battle of the Teutoburg Forest have to be considered, so by Tacitus and Cassius Dio (Wikipedia: Sources).
 Especially Cassius Dio reports in detail, he appears to have the most accurate information about the battle.
 We learn the following: